-Raquel is a practicum student counselor-in-training anticipating graduation in Spring 2021.
-Raquel’s training at Northwestern University is grounded in psychodynamic theory with a specialization in trauma and treating multiculturally diverse adult populations.
+Raquel is a Clinical Professional Counselor Intern.
+Raquel’s clinical training at Northwestern University was grounded in psychodynamic theory with a specialization in trauma and treating multiculturally diverse adult populations.

 Raquel is trained in Eye Movement Desensitization and Reprocessing (EMDR) and has an integrated psychodynamic-informed perspective and works with parts through an Internal Family Systems (IFS) lens.
-Though Raquel has yet to complete Level I training for Internal Family Systems work, she has attended and continues to attend extensive continuing educational workshops focused on IFS, parts work, and their integration with EMDR.
-Raquel is trained as a psychedelic-integration (non-drug modality grounded in harm reduction, mindfulness, and psychodynamic principles) therapist by Fluence, a leading psychedelic integration and psychedelic-assisted therapy education provider.
-She is also an active member of the Neuro Research Lab at Northwestern.
+Raquel is working toward certification through Postpartum Support International (PSI) to support perinatal mental health.
+She trained as a psychedelic-integration (non-drug modality grounded in harm reduction, mindfulness, and psychodynamic principles) therapist by Fluence, a leading psychedelic integration and psychedelic-assisted therapy education provider.
+She was also involved with the Neuro Integration Lab at Northwestern.

 Raquel passionately believes in the importance of nuanced contextual factors in the healing process.
 Her background in critical media studies and communication inform this passion and guide her current work.
 Raquel aims to emphasize the importance of inviting these elements into therapeutic spaces.
 Navigating delicate experiential and emotional realms demands delicate care that challenges overly simplified notions of healing.